 Student progress reports are distributed at the middle of each grading period.
 Progress reports are designed to let parent(s)/guardian(s) know how their child is performing academically.
 These grades (marks) are not final and do not appear on student transcripts.
-As always, parent(s)/ guardian(s) can make an appointment with teachers or school counselors in the event that additional supports are needed to improve the student's progress.
+As always, parent(s)/ is provided.
+Descriptive feedback provides the student with the necessary information to improve their learning.
+Formative work is at the student's instructional level.
+It is suggested to have three to five formative assessments for every one summative assessment.
+Formative assessments may be assigned to be completed at home or at school.